silveira42/iris-size-django/README.md

  The sorting algorithm was built from  https://dcode.domenade.com/tutorials/how-to-easily-sort-html-tables-with-css-and-javascript .

 # TODO:
+1. CORRECT ERROR WHEN EXPORTING!

 1. Add testing

 1. Correct for different Default Schemas

 1. Make the connection editable by the client size

+2. Make the file path editable by the client size